-Use cool whip to dye your Easter eggs this year.
+Use cool whip to dye your Easter eggs this year and make these cool whip Easter eggs.
 This process is our favorite way to dye eggs.
 It’s easy, fun for kids and gives a beautiful marble effect on the eggs!
 The best part is that the eggs are still completely edible afterwards.

 We did every color in the rainbow to see how this effect would work on each color.
 You can do all of the colors or pick your favorite ones!

 We love the way the green, blue and purple turned out.

 You can even mix different colors together – and it’s fun to see the effect made when mixing too.

 Mix up to 3 colors for a mixed marble effect.

 This process gives a beautiful marble effect on the eggs.
 And the best part is that the eggs are completely edible after!
 Unlike using shaving cream, which I would not recommend eating afterwards.